Rule 3901-5-09 | Agent licensing and appointments.

 (10) A nonresident must maintain an active resident limited line license in another state in order to maintain his nonresident Ohio license.
 Failure to maintain an active resident license is grounds for the revocation of an Ohio nonresident license.
 It is the agent's responsibility to notify the superintendent of a change to the agent's resident license state.

-(12) If an agent has active appointments at the time the agent's licenses are inactivated by agent request, canceled, non-renewed, suspended, revoked or surrendered, the superintendent shall notify the appointing companies of the inactivation, cancellation, non-renewal, suspension, revocation or surrender.
+(12) If an agent has active appointments at the time the agent's licenses are inactivated by agent request, canceled, non-renewed, suspended, revoked or surrendered, the superintendent can notify the appointing companies of the inactivation, cancellation, non-renewal, suspension, revocation or surrender.

 (13) An agent must report to the superintendent all demographic changes (i.e. name, resident address, business address, mailing address, email address, etc.) within thirty days of the change.